rizzini/my_personal_bash_scripts/README.md

 - Designed for easy parsing by widgets or other scripts.

 **Changelog:**
-- Updating the 'loop' argument output to also use the Awesome font.
+- Updated the 'loop' argument output to also use the Awesome font.

 ---